JetBrains/kotlin-web-site/pages/docs/reference/building-mpp-with-gradle.md

  - **Access to a run task** (for executable binaries only).
 The `kotlin-multiplatform` plugin creates run tasks for all executable binaries of host platforms (Windows, Linux and macOS).
 Names of such tasks are based on binary names, e.g. `runReleaseExecutable<target-name>` or `runFooDebugExecutable<target-name>`.
 A run task can be accessed using the `runTask` property of an executable binary.
+ - **Framework type** (only for Objective-C frameworks).
+By default a framework built by Kotlin/Native contains a dynamic library.
+But it's possible to replace it with a static library.

 The following example shows how to use these settings.